THE BEST 5 RESUME WRITING TIPS FOR MARKETING JOBS

 1. UNDERSTAND HOW RECRUITMENT WORKS

-Employers and recruiters get hundreds of resumes every week.
+Employers and recruiters get hundreds of resumes each week.
 Before they even start reviewing resumes, their resume scanning software already filters out resumes and presented only the best possible matches for a role.
 Their software may also alert them about the number of times you have applied to other similar jobs.

 They know how hungry or desperate you are to land a job or alternatively how selective you have been at applying for just few jobs.